December 8, 2022

 74. What happens to my business if I die?

 What happens to your business if you pass away unexpectedly?

-Welcome to Sam’s Sidebar, my new weekly Q&A where I answer your legal questions about growing and protecting your online business!
-This week, we’re answering questions about who owns your business if you pass away — and why it’s super important to start thinking about that now.
+In this episode, we’re answering questions about who owns your business if you pass away — and why it’s super important to start thinking about that now.

 I get it — dying, or really any number of potential disaster scenarios, aren’t fun to think about.
 But these things can happen, and if you haven’t given any thought to it beforehand, by the time it does happen it’s too late.

 - Who gets control of your business if you pass